gz/autoperf/README.md

  * PCU has umask which is supposed to be and'ed with event= attribute (from pmu-tools ucevent.py)
  * Intel Unit to perf device translation (libpfm4 source code and ucevent.py)
  * /sys/bus does not expose how many counters a device has
+ * cbox to core mapping is not readable from /sys